yw662/deno-tsx/doc/react.md

 # Class React

-`mod.ts` provides a way to generate html or xml string from tsx.
+`react.ts` provides a way to generate html or xml string from tsx.
 This is done by `class React`, and its `stringify` method.

 `React.toString` is a shortcut to `React.stringify('html')`, to provide a default `toString` method.